New Zealand earthquake: Rescuers work through night

 The disaster struck at a shallow depth of 5km (3.1 miles) on Tuesday lunchtime when Christchurch was at its busiest.

-It is the South Island city's second tremor in six months, and the country's worst natural disaster in 80 years.'Time is of essence'
+It is the South Island city's second tremor in six months, and the country's worst natural disaster in 80 years.

 The mayor has declared a state of emergency and ordered the city centre's evacuation.

 On a cold and wet night, emergency teams have been toiling under floodlights to reach survivors, as relatives keep vigil outside.

 Rescue teams with sniffer dogs have been fanning out across Christchurch.

 Deputy Prime Minister Bill English said that 350 military personnel had been deployed to help with search and rescue efforts.